mlackanalysis/Analysis-of-Forwards-Scatter-Plot/README.md

 # Analysis-of-Forwards-Scatter-Plot
 A scatter plot for analysing the performance of forward players in football/soccer made using the Plotly graphing library in Python 3.0.
 The data was collected from FBref for 22-23 Premier League season and is accurate as of 11/01/2023.
-All players included had FW as their primary position tag and players with <300 mins playtime were removed.
+All players included had FW as their primary positional tag and players with <300 mins playtime were removed.

 ![newplot (11)](https://user-images.githubusercontent.com/122451735/211830487-aad94fc3-d387-46a9-922b-c99654cbd373.png)